 Talking animal heads and skeletal musicians will amuse you.

 And zombies will come out of the woodwork.

-And at the end, the food was actually delicious.
+And in the end, the food was actually delicious.
 Way better than any kid theme restaurant we’ve ever been to, and it was so much fun, that I’d do it all over again and even my dad.